 At Lambeshwar ni pol you’ll see the bronze statue of the poet Dalpatram in the chowk outside what used to be his house — this square is called Kavi Dalpatram Chowk.
 Born in the 19th century, the poet and Sanskrit scholar became famous for promoting the Gujarati language.

 Doshivada ni pol

 In the pol of Doshivada, one common area with four architectural styles attest the cultural diversity of Ahmedabad – British Colonial (with its exposed brick), Persian (with its carved wood brackets depicting grapes and vines), Mughal (mixing Islamic, Persian and Indian architecture and even some European details judging by the images of angels decorating the brackets) and Muratha (with its distinctive decoration of a man with a black mustache wearing a turban, just above the door).

 Doshivada ni pol shows us in great detail the uniqueness (and fragility) of the old wooden buildings.
 Especially the carved brackets that hold up the structure of the story above and the carved wood decorations between the floors.
-Interestingly the old city was the only part of Ahmedabad that survived major damage from the 2001 great earthquake, due to an ingenious building structure — small blocks of wood are placed between the bricks preventing the buildings from vibrating and swaying too much.
+Interestingly the old city was the only part of Ahmedabad that survived significant damage from the 2001 great earthquake, due to an original building structure — small blocks of wood are placed between the bricks preventing the buildings from vibrating and swaying too much.

 Visiting the old street markets

 The Fernandes Bridge under Gandhi Road is a very familiar place for students — it’s a market for used books where you can pay a much lower price for the textbook you need or even exchange it with the one you have and no longer need.